akkartik/mu/vocabulary.md

 #### persistent storage

-`load-sector` synchronously reads a single _sector_ from a _disk_ of persistent storage.
+`read-ata-disk` synchronously reads a whole number of _sectors_ from a _disk_ of persistent storage.
 The disk must follow the ATA specification with a 28-bit sector address.
 Each sector is 512 bytes.
 Therefore, Mu currently supports ATA hard disks of up to 128GB capacity.

-Similarly, `store-sector` synchronously writes a single sector to disk.
+Similarly, `write-ata-disk` synchronously writes a whole number of sectors to disk.

 Mu doesn't currently support asynchronous transfers to or from a disk.